 This is a universal truth and the trick behind this is the enrichment of the garden soil with organic matter, compost and homemade natural fertilizers.

 We have all heard of organic gardening.
 This technique involves producing vegetables and fruits in an all-natural way.
-Here the fertilizers used are organic matter and natural products without involving a commercial chemical fertilizer loaded with harmful chemicals.
+Here the nutrients and fertilizers used are organic matter and natural products without involving a commercial chemical fertilizer or synthetic fertilizer loaded with harmful chemicals.

 Making Natural Organic Fertilizer